rhiot/rhiot/docs/readme.md

 To list the devices
 using the cloudlet console navigate to the `Devices` tab.
 You will see the list of the devices registered to the device management cloudlet.
-Devices with the grayed icon are the disconnected ones.
+Devices with the icon representing white (empty) heart are the disconnected ones.

 <img src="images/console-device-list.png" align="center" height="400" hspace="30">